davidtstafford/sql-cubed/blog/2019-05-31-Golang-and-databases-Part1/index.md

 - doggo: Sets up an empty holder for a row.
 Doggo Struct was created earlier.
 - doggoList: Sets up an empty holder for a collection of rows.
 Doggos Struct was created earlier.
 - for rows.Next() { : The code within that block will be run for each row.
 If there is an error it will be printed to the console
-- rows.Scan: row Columns ar mapped to the columns in the doggo variable.
+- rows.Scan: row Columns are mapped to the columns in the doggo variable.
 If there is an error it will be printed to the console
 - doggoList = append: For each doggo collect it will be added to the list of doggos
 - fmt.Println(doggoList): The List of dogs will be written to the console